smurve/cfds-capstone/README.md

-# cfds-capstone
+# Tactical Asset Allocation with Deep Reinforcement Learning
 Capstone Project of AZEK's excellent CDFS class of 2019 with Andy Hoepner and Damian Borth

-## Tactical Asset Allocation with Deep Reinforcement Learning

 # Pre-requisites:
 Warning: This is not a Deep Learning tutorial!